-The following questions are frequently asked by patrons who visit, call,or email the library.
+The following questions are frequently asked by people visiting, calling or emailing the library.
 If you have additional questions or comments, please return to Ask a JMRL Librarian.

-Check our online catalog.
+Check the catalog.
 Use the drop-down menu to search by author, title, subject, or keyword.
-You can also search the whole library system or by a specific branch.
+You may by a specific branch or the entire library system.

-If an item is unavailable, you can place a hold on it.
+If an item is unavailable, you may place a hold on it.
 Once a copy is returned, JMRL will notify you by email or phone.
 You can also reserve titles by clicking "Request Hold" while viewing an item in the catalog.
 Just enter your name, library card, and preferred pickup location.
-You can also call the reference desk 434.979.7151 ext 4 and we will put items on hold for you.
+You may also call the reference desk 434.979.7151 ext 4 and library staff will put items on hold for you.

 JMRL provides an Interlibrary Loan service to borrow books from libraries outside of the library system.
 This service is available at all library branches.
 Check the Interlibrary Loan page to request a book or learn more.
-If the book you want is new, you may suggest that we order it by filling out our Suggest a Purchase form.
-You can also request to place a hold on the item if JMRL adds it to the collection.
-You will be notified by email if the book is ordered and when it is available for checkout.
+If the book you want is new, you may suggest that we order it by filling out the Suggest a Purchase form.
+You may also request to place a hold on the item if JMRL adds it to the collection.
+You will be notified if the book is ordered and when it is available for checkout.

-All of our periodicals are now cataloged in our online catalog.
+All of JMRL's periodicals are now cataloged in the catalog.
 See #1 above.
 You can search by title and by subject.
 You can also search by keyword using the periodical's title followed by the phrase "and periodical" for quick results.

-We have many online databases that are accessible from in the library and also from home.
-Use the Online Databases section to locate the database you want to search.
-All databases allow you to search for articles by subject and keyword, and often will also give you the full text of the article.
+There are many databases that are accessible from both the library and home.
+Use the Databases section to locate the database you want to search.
+All databases allow you to search for articles by subject and keyword, and often provide the full text of the article.
 For access from home, you will need to verify that you have a library card by inputting your last name and your library card number.

-Under Online Resources, Internet Links By Subject, the library provides patrons with reliable websites to find the information they need.
+Under Online Resources, Internet Links By Subject, the library provides reliable websites to find the information.
 Click on the link to Phone, Email and Postal Information.

-Directions to all the branches are included on the each individual branch page on our site.
+Directions to all the branches are included on the each individual branch page on JMRL's site.
 Click on your branch from the main navigational area, above.

 Yes.
 This is the URL: http://jmrl.org/catalog

 Yes.
-All libraries in the JMRL system have computers that will allow you to access the internet.
-There is also a computer lab (Monticello Avenue) at the Central Branch that has public internet terminals.
+All libraries in the JMRL system have computers that provide public access the internet.
 See the Internet Access Policy for full info.

 Yes.
 Wireless is available at all libraries in the JMRL system.
 You can also print from your laptop at some branch libraries.
 Check with the staff. more info

 The Central Library does not have a parking lot.
-Parking is available on the street but only for 2 hours.
+Parking is available on the street for 2 hours.
 If you park longer than 2 hours you may get a ticket.
 Parking is also available in the city parking garages on Market Street and Water Street.
-The circulation desk will stamp the parking ticket so that you will get two free hours of parking.
-The Friends of the Library provides this free parking for patrons.
+The circulation desk will stamp the parking ticket for two free hours of parking.
+The Friends of the Library provides this free parking for visitors to the library.

 For books that you would like to see added to the library's collection, please call collection development with your donation request: 979.7151 ext.
 203. The Friends of the Library also collects used books and sells them at their popular annual book sales in the fall and spring.
 Donations can be dropped off at the Gordon Avenue Library on the basement level.
 The money generated from this sale helps fund the library's programming.
 For more information or to find out what other items can be donated contact the Friends of the Library at 977.8467 or firstname.lastname@example.org